 Our 35 values became value indicators and the process of grouping similar themed values began which formed our final selection of 6 value statements.
 What we produced was not new to our company… it transpired that these were values that we were living on a daily basis.
 Our team had simply articulated what we could already see and hear throughout the organization every day – how we interact with each other, our customers and other stakeholders.

-Employee engagement expert Andrew Blacknell spoke at a recent Newsweaver User Conference, and pointed out that “if employees weigh in, they buy in”.
-In the process of articulating Newsweaver’s values this was certainly the case.
-Our team did not create the organization’s values; they were created organically over the last two decades of Newsweaver’s existence by those that helped build the company to what it is today.
+Employee engagement expert Andrew Blacknell spoke at Poppulo User Conference and pointed out that “if employees weigh-in, they buy-in”.
+In the process of articulating Poppulo’s values, this was certainly the case.
+Our team did not create the organization’s values; they were created organically over the last two decades of the company’s existence by those that helped build the company to what it is today.

 Our values articulated

-The talented people that are the Newsweaver team may change, as will our corporate goals and challenges, however by living our six values, our culture and how we do business will remain the same.”
+The talented people that are the Poppulo team will inevitably change as we grow, but six values, our culture and how we do business will remain the same.